 Your first priority is still your kids, so you’re going to have to make your work fit into their routine.
 This benefits you both because it actually opens up an opportunity for you to get a little extra work done while they’re doing what they would be doing anyways – playing!
 The benefit of trying to work in their already-existing play space is that it is most likely already baby-proofed and predictable…not to mention it probably has the most distractions for them.

-You don’t need to build a mini home office here – find a comfy corner of the couch or just sit on the floor with your laptop.
+You don’t need to build a mini home office here.
+Office Furniture is what you need in order to make your place of work even more comfortable.
+It will get you into the work mode and you’ll definitely feel more productive.
+Be sure to find a comfy corner of the couch or just sit on the floor with your laptop.
 Try and embrace the flexibility of being able to work from any spot in your home.

 Find a Safe Way for Your Kids to Play Where You Work